JarvisAPI/Pi-RTOS/README.md

 Our ARM processor has _four_ identical cores, so we will be considering the _identical machine_ multiprocessor model.
 In computer architecture, this is called the Symmetric MultiProcessor (SMP) architecture.
 In the case of multi-core processors, the SMP architecture applies to the cores, treating them as separate processors.
 SMP systems are tightly coupled multiprocessor systems with a pool of homogeneous processors running independently of each other.
 Each processor, executing different programs and working on different sets of data, has the capability of sharing common resources (memory, I/O device, interrupt system and so on) that are connected using a system bus or a crossbar.

-_This task is fairly challenging!._ It is estimated that this task will consume at least 70% of your development effort.
+_This task is fairly challenging!_ It is estimated that this task will consume at least 70% of your development effort for this programming assignment.
 This is partly due to the scarcity of available documentation on how our processor handles SMP.
 However, the following two documents contain most (if not all) of the documentation I know of regarding SMP in the Cortex A7 processor:
 1. [ARM Cortex-A Series Programmer’s Guide Version 4.0](http://cpen432.github.io/resources/arm-cortex-a-prog-guide-v4.pdf)